Guide

 Related platforms

-The word omnichannel gets used in pitch decks and strategy documents as if it were a feature you can switch on.
-In practice, omnichannel is a delivery and operations challenge.
-It means that your ecommerce platform, ERP, product data, inventory, pricing, and customer information all need to work together across every channel you sell through — your own site, marketplaces, B2B portals, physical stores, and mobile apps.
+The word omnichannel is often used in presentations and strategy documents as if it were a feature you could switch on.
+In practice, it is a delivery and operations challenge.
+Your ecommerce platform, ERP, product data, inventory, pricing, and customer information all need to work together across every channel you sell through — your own site, marketplaces, B2B portals, physical stores, and mobile apps.

-Most businesses already sell through multiple channels.
-The question is whether those channels share the same data, or whether each one operates as its own silo with its own product uploads, its own inventory count, and its own pricing logic.
-The gap between multichannel and omnichannel is not a marketing distinction — it is an integration and architecture distinction.
+Many ecommerce businesses already sell through multiple channels.
+The question is whether the channels share the same data, or whether each one operates as a silo with its own product listings, stock levels, and pricing logic.

 Multichannel vs. omnichannel: the real difference